Overview

 • Orchestration is the process of coordinating services inside a distributed system

-• .NET Aspire consists of the Aspire Host project that all other projects can connect to
+• Aspire consists of the Aspire Host project, which all other projects can connect to

 • The Service Defaults project is used for shared dependencies that any Aspire-hosted apps can use

-• Service discovery allows to resolve addresses of Aspire-hosted apps via the names the apps were registered under in the orchestrator
+• Service discovery allows for resolving addresses of Aspire-hosted apps via the names the apps were registered under in the orchestrator

 • Aspire orchestrator displays a dashboard, which shows the status of all running services